disikoX/go-not-safecli/README.md

 # go-not-safecli

 ****
+[!warning] DISCLAIMER

-⚠️ **DISCLAIMER : THIS PROJECT IS FOR LEARNING PURPOSE ONLY DO NOT USE IT TO STORE SENSITIVE INFORMATION** ⚠️
+THIS PROJECT IS FOR LEARNING PURPOSE ONLY DO NOT USE IT TO STORE SENSITIVE INFORMATION

 go-not-safe-cli is a simple command-line application designed for storing email and password credentials.